bigprof-software/online-rental-property-manager/README.md

 ORPM was created using [AppGini](https://bigprof.com/appgini/).
 So you can easily customize it to add/remove details or any extra functionality to fit your own requirements.
-ORPM is a responsive, mul,lti-user web-based application that you can access from your PC, tablet, mobile or any other device.
+ORPM is a responsive, multi-user web-based application that you can access from your PC, tablet, mobile or any other device.

 #### [⇩ Download the latest release](https://github.com/bigprof-software/online-rental-property-manager/releases/latest) ([_Changelog_](https://github.com/bigprof-software/online-rental-property-manager/releases))